feelsfast.fyi

 0.1 / 1 / 10 s

 are the perception thresholds.
-Below 0.1 s an interaction feels instant to the user.
-Past 1 s flow breaks and the user notices things are being loaded for them.
+Below 0.1 s feels instant to the user.
+Past 1 s flow breaks, making the user notice the loading.
 Past 10 s the user's attention drifts away from the task entirely.
-This changes how designers and engineers should address different load-times in different scenarios.

 Four time bands

-What Nielsen and his peers coined in the 90s is now divided into four time bands, each determining (with exceptions) which technique most effectively reduces the perceived load-time.
-The choice of the right cue depends on how long the user has to wait.
-The platform organises everything around these four bands.
-Users love when things happen instantly, but they can suffer through a 10 s+ wait if (a) it's worth it, and (b) it “doesn’t hurt” too much.
+An evolution of those 90s thresholds.
+The platform organises everything around them.
+Users love when things happen instantly, but they can suffer through a 10 s+ wait if it's worth it and it “doesn’t hurt” too much.

 0–100 MS